Alright, let's bring the flip to the wall.

 When you are close enough to the wall (this varies based on the height of the person and the ability to tuck into a ball) perform the same drill as mentioned in the previous post.

-To recap this, when you are gliding with one arm up and one down, start your stroke with the arm that is in front of your head, when this arm is moving toward your side, tuck your chin to your chest and use your stomach muscles to smoothly roll into a ball.
+1) glide with one arm stretched out forward and the other towards the back 2) start your stroke with the arm that is in front of your head 3) when this arm is moving backward toward your side 4) tuck your chin to your chest and use your stomach muscles to smoothly roll into a ball.

 Once your head is nicely underwater (basically you are head down now), start rolling your knees to your chest and finish the smooth turn.

 When you feel your feet hit the wall, just give it a strong push.